ivanpreziosi/phpEmailTimer/README.md

 ## 🗄️ Caching System (Optional)

-Starting from version **2.1**, the library includes a lightweight caching layer that prevents excessive regeneration of the GIF countdown.
+The library includes a lightweight caching layer that prevents excessive regeneration of the GIF countdown.

 ### Why Caching?